-Theoria Technical College courses measure academic progression in semester and quarter units of credit.
-One semester unit is equivalent to to 15 clock hours of classroom instruction, 30 hours of laboratory, or 45 clock hours of practicum.
-One semester unit is equivalent to 1.5 quarter units.
+Theoria Technical College courses measure academic progression in quarter units of credit.

+One-quarter unit of credit is equivalent to 15 clock hours of classroom instruction, 30 hours of laboratory, or 45 clock hours of practicum.

 A clock hour is one class period of approximately 60 minutes in length.
 50 minutes of lecture, demonstration, faculty-supervised laboratory, or similar learning activity takes place and 10 minutes are given for a break.